Warner Brother Home Entertainment provided me with a free copy of the Blu-Ray I reviewed in this blog post. The opinions I share are my own.

 Regrettably, the movie does not try to redeem itself, or to score points on its genre.
 The novelty of dropping Saturday morning TV characters into a horror film has no payoff.
 The cheapness of the entire production is exacerbated by its having been filmed in South Africa, presumably for tax credits.

-The Banana Splits Movie is on Digital now, and on Blu-Ray and DVD August 27.
+The Banana Splits Movie is on Digital now, and on Blu-Ray and DVD August 27, 2019.
+Also available to watch below.